readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

     but the need often arises.
     And why should every documentation project have to implement their own analytics solution?
     For this, you can use :doc:`/reference/analytics`.

+Example: Cloud hosting (CDN)
+    Read the Docs deploys and hosts your documentation.
+    Part of this package is to host documentation projects with a CDN in front of them, so you never have to worry about incoming traffic.

+    We also have intelligent caching,
+    so you don't have to worry about when to invalidate your cloud cache when your project is updated.

+    Read more in :doc:`/reference/cdn`.

 .. seealso::